utep-cs-systems-courses/map-reduce-tpmccrary/README.md

 #### Time to Complete
 This assignment took me around 6-8 hours to complete, including the write up.
 The aspect that took the longest was coding the logic for the parallel section and how the words should be counted.
 Initially, I was looking for the exact word match, until I realize I needed to ignore case, along with abbrevitions and punctuations.
 After realizing this, I was able to get the correct word count.
 #### Performance Measurements
-This program was ran on 1, 2, 4, and 8 threads.
-This algorithm provided some interesting results:
+This program was ran on 1, 2, 4, and 8 threads:
 ```
-Total program duration: 0.27941689899989797s
+1 Thread Duration: 0.27941689899989797s
+2 Thread Duration: 0.2869608490000246s
+4 Thread Duration: 0.22721178000006148s
+8 Thread Duration: 0.16655839899999592s
 ```
 #### Analysis
+This algorithm provided some strange (and non-consistent) results.
+Initially when I wrote the program, 4 threads seemed to be the sweet spot, and 8 made it slower.
+With the results here, 1 thread is of course slow, and 2 threads is slower.
+Then, 4 threads goes back to being faster, and finally 8 threads being the fastest.</br>
+Best conclusion is that this is just not totally consistent, and seems to depend on the machine and what parts of memory are available.</br>
+Additionally, I did try optimizing the algorithm.
+Specifically, by iterating over a list of strings, containing all the text.
+However, this turned out to be slower!
+Therefore, the algorithm was not altered and each thread gets its own file to open, search, and then report to a shared variable.
 #### CPU Info
 ```
 model name	: AMD Ryzen 7 5800H with Radeon Graphics